Alexander McClay Williams: Trial and execution

+Days before his execution, Williams's mother, Osceola Williams, visited him in jail and urged him to confess to the murder.
+At this, Williams confessed to the murder, but said he had been encouraged to commit the crime by a 17-year-old white boy named Earl Kratzer.
+He said he had committed the murder on his own and that Kratzer had fled during the attack, but also that Kratzer had goaded him into committing the crime in the first place.
+Kratzer was arrested and charged with murder after Osceola swore out a warrant against him.
+When Williams was called to testify at Kratzer's preliminary hearing on June 6, 1931, he said he lied when he accused Kratzer.
+The charges against Kratzer were dismissed.

 On June 8, 1931, Williams was executed in Pennsylvania's electric chair.
 Reporters stated that Williams was emotional, visibly shaking, and reliant on the assistance of a deputy during his walk to the death chamber, and that his voice choked with emotion as he attempted to pray with the prison chaplain.
 He was placed in the chair at 7:01 a.m. and pronounced dead five minutes later, after one shock.
 Williams became the youngest person the Commonwealth of Pennsylvania ever executed.

 Relatives claimed his body for burial in an unmarked grave at Green Lawn Cemetery in Chester, Pennsylvania.
 After a GoFundMe crowdfunding effort to raise money, Williams had a headstone installed 87 years later, in 2018, for $850 USD.
 The headstone is engraved with text reading, "Executed for a crime he did not commit.
 Justice deferred is justice denied."
 Dr. Samuel Lemon, Williams's only surviving sibling Susie Williams-Carter, and several other surviving relatives attended the headstone's dedication ceremony on September 29, 2018.